 STEP TWO: Next, make the yellow cake and pour it into the prepared cake pans.
 Bake for about 20-25 minutes and then let cool.

 STEP THREE: After the cakes are cooled, assemble the cake by placing one cake in the center of the cake plate.
 Then spread the pastry cream evenly onto the cake.

 STEP FOUR: Place the second cake round on top of the pastry cream.
 Set it in the fridge while you prepare the chocolate glaze.

 STEP SIX: Then, pour the chocolate glaze onto the center of the cake.
 Spread the glaze to the edge of the cake, allowing some of the glaze to drip down the sides of the cake.

 STEP SEVEN: Finally, chill the cake in the fridge for at least three hours.

 - This cake can be made up to 1 day in advance.

 - When making the pastry cream, please don’t skip the tempering step.
-This will ensure that your eggs don’t cook too quickly altering the texture and thickness of the finished cream.
+Doing this will ensure that your eggs don’t cook too quickly, altering the texture and thickness of the finished cream.

 - Leftover cake can be stored in a cake container in the refrigerator for up to 1 day.
 I like this cake container the best.